gost-dom/browser/docs/why-gost.md

 - This is caused by the overhead and erraticness of browser automation.
 - Because of this, web UI is typically developed using a more traditional production-code-first approach; _possibly_ adding a few tests afterwards.
-- Black box testring the user interface is a flawed strategy, as a system contains many use cases, not all of which are necessarily triggered through the user interface.
+- Black box testring the user interface is a flawed strategy, tests do not reflect business rules, and may rely on behaviour not exposed through the UI.

-Gost-DOM aims to improve the developer experience and efficiency when writing web applications in Go by facilitating a fast feedback loop and gray box tests.
+Gost-DOM aims to support a TDD process by elliminating the problems of browser automation, achiving a fast feedback loop for a reliable test suite that is a joy to work with.
 This is achieved by:

 - elliminating the overhead involved in launching a browser and chatty inter-process communication.